 Generously funded by the Daniel and Florence Guggenheim Foundation, Oscar S. Straus II Fellows in Criminal Justice are a group of Barnard College, Columbia University, and Princeton University students who intern each summer in the metropolitan New York area, at criminal justice non-profit organizations where they engage in direct client service, while working in legal services, social services, or policy and research.
-The program was launched in 1996 and supports 16-20 internships, each providing a $450/week stipend.
+The program was launched in 1996 and supports 16-20 internships, most providing a $450/week stipend.
 The Guggenheim program encourages students to develop on-the-job understanding of issues and successful programs in the fields of criminal justice, to learn about policy innovations, and to consider careers or further education in fields related to criminal justice.

 Select candidates' application materials are forwarded to organizations for review

 Organizations review applications and in-person or telephone interviews are conducted with selected candidates

 Extend initial offers to students; students have 5 business days to accept or decline